jp-x-g/PressPass/README.md

 It's easy as hell:

-![A screenshot of the newspage page, while making a clipping.](/demo2.jpg)
+![A screenshot of the newspage page, while making a clipping.](/demo2.jpg) Open the page (using the "image" link setting).
+It will look like this.
+You may have to scrounge around and figure out which specific part of the page is the article you want: then click the "clip" button.
-![A screenshot of the newspage page, while making a clipping.](/demo3.jpg)
+![A screenshot of the newspage page, while making a clipping.](/demo3.jpg) Drag the rectangle around and size it to fit over your article.
+Type in the headline as the clipping title (you can type in anything you want, of course, but this greatly reduces the amount of work you have to do).
-![A screenshot of the newspage page, while making a clipping.](/demo4.jpg)
+![A screenshot of the newspage page, while making a clipping.](/demo4.jpg) By default, this social media sharing popup window is enabled whenever you make a clipping.
+You probably disabled it because it's annoying -- but you're about to see how based it can be.
-![A screenshot of the newspage page, while making a clipping.](/demo5.jpg)
+![A screenshot of the newspage page, while making a clipping.](/demo5.jpg) When you click the "copy" button, it will generate a properly formatted citation, with the clipping URL automatically included, and put that in your clipboard.
+It will also show it in the sharing box, so you can check to see if you messed up.

 ## About generated citations

 Citations are generated, by default, using the [{{cite newspaper}}](https://en.wikipedia.org/wiki/Template:Cite_newspaper) template.
 They contain an access URL, page number, newspaper name, location, and publication date.
-They also include an HTML note indicating which day of the week that was (as, in a tacit acknowledgement of their ephemeral relevance and planned obsolescence as artifacts of [https://en.wikipedia.org/wiki/Spectacle_&28critical_theory%29](Spectacle), newspapers have been saying stuff happened "last Thursday" for several hundred years).
+They also include an HTML note indicating which day of the week that was (as, in a tacit acknowledgement of their ephemeral relevance and planned obsolescence as artifacts of [Spectacle](https://en.wikipedia.org/wiki/Spectacle_&28critical_theory%29), newspapers have been saying stuff happened "last Thursday" for several hundred years).

 For example, the following citations were generated automatically from [this search page](https://www.newspapers.com/search/#query=%22peepee+poopoo%22&sort=facet_year_month_day+asc%2C+score+desc), with 48 results:
 > ``<!-- Query: %22peepee+poopoo%22&sort=facet_year_month_day+asc%2C+score+desc -->``